The Charge of the MAD Goddess

 for we are ageless and unruly.

-and start doing what we always knew we could have.
+and start doing what we’ve always know we could.

 We shall dance!